JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Distance

-Similar to Elapsed time, messages [0x0031 "General Status"](#0x0031-general-status), [0x0035 "Stroke Data"](#0x0035-stroke-data) contain the 24 bit element "Distance", with a 0.1 meter precission.
+Similar to Elapsed time, messages [0x0031 "General Status"](#0x0031-general-status), [0x0035 "Stroke Data"](#0x0035-stroke-data) and contain [0x0037 "Split Data"](#0x0037-split-data) the 24 bit element "Distance", with a 0.1 meter precission.
 We also see distance being fixed in a pause and reset upon crossing the interval boundary.
 Thus, this is similar to metrics.interval.distance.fromStart.

 ## Messages